Dynamical properties of convex cocompact actions in projective space

 \begin{prop} Let $C$ be a convex subset of a properly convex domain $\Omega$, and suppose that $\Gamma \subseteq \Aut(\Omega)$ acts cocompactly on $C$.
 Then $\Gamma$ is uniformly expanding at the faces of the ideal boundary of $C$. \end{prop}

 Afterwards, we will use some of the ideas arising in the proof to show that a version of ``north-south dynamics'' holds for certain sequences of elements in a convex cocompact group (Proposition \ref{prop:line_translation_implies_north_south}).
-We also describe the behavior of the \emph{Cartan projection} of those sequences.